-The Sony MDR-1000x are well built, premium-looking headphones with a sleek wireless design.
+The Sony MDR-1000x are premium-looking headphones with a sleek wireless design.
 Unfortunately, despite their high-end build quality, their headband is prone to breaking if you fold them and carry them often in your bag, even if you put them in their case.
-On the upside, the large ear cups that are comfortable to wear for long listening sessions but lack a little padding compared to the QuietComfort 35.
-They're also stable enough to run with, although, they're not the ideal headphones for sports due to their bulkiness and sometimes wonky touch-sensitive controls (see our recommendations for the best over-ear headphones for working out).
+On the upside, the large ear cups are comfortable to wear for long listening sessions although they lack a little padding compared to the QuietComfort 35.
+They're also stable enough to run with, but they're not the ideal headphones for sports due to their bulkiness and sometimes wonky touch-sensitive controls (see our recommendations for the best over-ear headphones for working out).

 The Sony MDR-1000x look stylish and high end.
 They're made with premium materials and come in two color schemes; Beige and Black.
 They look slightly similar to the MDR-100AAP, but the headband and ear cups are a lot denser and look more robust.
 Unfortunately, although the headband lays pretty flat on the head, the thick ear cups tend to stick out.
 This makes them look like earmuffs on your head, which might not be for everyone.

-The MDR-1000x are comfortable headphones but lack a bit of padding.
+The Sony MDR-1000x are comfortable headphones but lack a bit of padding.
 They don't exert a lot of pressure around your ears, and they're also relatively lightweight for their size and build quality.
 However, the padding on the ear cups and the headband are not as thick as some of the other headphones in their price range like the QuietComfort 35 or PXC 550 Wireless, but they are more comfortable than the Sony MDR-XB950N1.

 These headphones are a bit bulky, but they're just tight enough, to not be uncomfortable yet maintain a stable fit.
 Additionally, they're wireless, and won't be yanked off your head because the audio cable got tangled or hooked on something.
 However, because the ear cups are moderately heavy and stick out a bit, they will sway if used while doing strenuous exercise.
 In short, they should be stable enough to run with but won't be the ideal headphones for sports.